erezgeva/libptpmgmt/jclklib/TEST_jclklib.md

     make
     ```

-3. Outcome : you must have 1 binary created:
+3. Outcome : you must have 2 binary created:
     ```bash
     jclk_test
+    jclk_c_test
     ```

 # How to test :